 To look at why inequality occurs and the consequences of it.

-- · Understand the causes of inequality amongst individuals and countries. - · Explore the meaning of structural inequality.
+- · Explore the meaning of structural inequality.

-- IWB/flipchart/big sheet of paper
+- · IWB/flipchart/big sheet of paper

 - · Whiteboard markers/pens

-- · Large sheets of paper and pens
+- Large sheets of paper and pens

 - Photocopies of the 'problem tree' resource page

 - USB presentation